 The following procedure applies when an employee voluntarily separates from their employment with Durham Tech:

 Employees wishing to retire or resign should give a 30-day notice to the College.
-To give this notice, the employee is to write a letter to the President indicating his/her intention to retire or resign no fewer than 30 days prior to the date of his/her desired departure.
-The employee is also to send copies of this letter to Human Resources, the Chief Financial Officer, the appropriate Division Head, and the immediate Supervisor.
+To give this notice, the employee is to write a letter addressed to the President indicating their intention to retire or resign no fewer than 30 days prior to the date of their desired departure and attach it to an email that is sent to the President, Director, Human Resources and Talent Management, the Chief Financial Officer, the Chief Talent and Equity Officer, the appropriate Division Head, and the immediate Supervisor.

-The Associate Director of Human Resources will conduct an exit interview with all full-time employees separating from the College.
+Human Resources and Talent Management will conduct an exit interview with all full-time employees separating from the College.
 Exit interviews can be extended to part-time employees if requested.
 Should the employee not return college property, the College reserves the right to withhold the direct deposit of an employee’s final paycheck and deduct reasonable costs for unreturned property (including keys) that is documented as being assigned to the employee.
-During the exit interview, the employee leaving the college should instruct Human Resources as to their preferences regarding releasing information not already a matter of public record.
+During the exit interview, the employee leaving the college should instruct Human Resources and Talent Management as to their preferences regarding releasing information not already a matter of public record.

 Re-Employment of Retired Persons